 You can search on virtually any field.
-As you select the different search types you will notice that the operator list and search criteria field will change.
+As you select the different search types you will notice that the search criteria field will change.
 Sometimes you will type the search criteria in an entry field, for example a title search.
 Sometimes you will select from a list, for example an author search.